kosniaz/today_i_learned/README.md

 sudo nmap -sTU -O IP-address-Here
 ```

+# CORS: acceptance of your HTTP request is not just one header away

+as seen here, your http server must handle "preflight" too https://stackoverflow.com/questions/35254742/tornado-server-enable-cors-requests

+# Maven

+What is maven and why is it useful? ---> [check this](https://www.youtube.com/watch?v=bSaBmXFym30)

 # Next up

 * gunicorn, and sockets, and file ownerships.
 Also, DNS stuff (from first meeting with Manos and the rest of the team)